Thank you, Scott Channel, and thanks to all of you for being with us.

 And where specifically, what are we hearing about Philadelphia in particular?

-Hey, Sean, good good to be with you.
+Hey, Sean, good to be with you.

-And uh if you've got people in your family who haven't voted yet or are thinking about not voting, please get them to the polls.
+And if you've got people in your family who haven't voted yet or are thinking about not voting, please get them to the polls.

-Um, President Trump was here in Pittsburgh last night.
+You know, President Trump was here in Pittsburgh last night.

 Still a little unclear in Philadelphia, to be honest with you.

-It's a choice between common sense policies to get our economy on track, secure the border, become energy dominant, uh, law and order in our cities versus this radical liberal agenda.
+It's a choice between common sense policies to get our economy on track, secure the border, become energy dominant, law and order in our cities versus this radical liberal agenda.

 And it's the choice, and this particular relates to my race, between change and the status quo.

-Um Bob Casey's a 30-year incumbent, and uh I think people are zeroed in on that, and um I'm I'm optimistic we're gonna have a good day here.
+Bob Casey is a 30-year incumbent, and I think people are zeroed in on that.

-Now, some of those will cannibalize existing voters, but many of those will be new, and the Democrats having a huge gap and not getting near the mail-in ballots of the past, and that's been a source of strength for them.
+And the Democrats having a huge gap and not getting near the mail-in ballots of the past, and that's been a source of strength for them.

 So what that means is that just puts a much heavier burden on their turnout.

-And this these radical San Francisco policies of uh you just said banning fracking, mandatory by acts of guns, legalizing illegal immigration and so forth, those just aren't those aren't flying in Pennsylvania.
+And these radical San Francisco policies of you just said, banning fracking, mandatory buybacks of guns, legalizing illegal immigration and so forth.

-Joe Biden was scranton Joe, he spent a lot of time in Pennsylvania.
+He spent a lot of time in Pennsylvania.

 People thought they knew him.